Did you know that there are 4 areas to look at when considering who to date? Here’s how to set standards in a relationship.

-If you’re with someone: Do you think you have reaosonable expectations and standards in a relationship?
+If you’re with someone: Do you think you have reasonable expectations and standards in a relationship?

 It’s time that we address exactly HOW TO SET STANDARDS IN A RELATIONSHIP.
 Let us guide you as you set high but reachable standards when it comes to dating and relationships.
-It’s not really so much “lowering” them, but we will help you do some revisiting and rearranging of your standards to make them humanly-possible to reach.
+It’s not really so much “lowering” your relationship standards, but we will help you do some revisiting and rearranging of your list to make the items in them humanly-possible to reach.